marcovirgolin/GP-GOMEA/README.md

 This code uses **C++** under the hood for speed, and has a **Python 3** interface to **scikit-learn**.

 ## Algorithms
-**GP-GOMEA**: GP-GOMEA estimates interdependencies between model components, and interdependent components *en block* to preserve their concerted action.
+**GP-GOMEA**: GP-GOMEA estimates interdependencies between model components and uses this info to cross-over interdependent components *en block*, to preserve their concerted action.
 GP-GOMEA is especially proficient in finding models in the form of small symbolic expressions, that can often be interpreted.

 **SBP-GP**: SBP-GP uses recursive function inversion to estimate effective ways of modifying evolving models.
 SBP-GP works well when high accuracy is demanded, at the cost of producing very complex models, which are hard or impossible to interpret.